WOOF, trying to find out why your dog keeps wanting to go in the crate? Sniff out 7 reasons why your dog refuses to come out!

 - Stiff body

 If you’ve “punished” your dog verbally or physically for something he did “wrong,” please understand that there is no right or wrong in a dog’s world.
 He only affiliates your responses with his actions.
 Dogs don’t feel guilt but only fear based on what has happened in the past.
 Animal abuse is for cowards PERIOD.
 GRRR.
 Although verbal abuse isn’t nearly as bad as physical abuse, it is still considered emotional abuse, and should not be used on your innocent dog who has a different way of communicating and learning from humans.
-Remember that the most humane, effective training technique is ONLY to use positive reinforcement, NOT negative reinforcement or punishment to train your dog.
+Remember that the most humane, effective training technique is ONLY to use PAWSitive reinforcement, NOT negative reinforcement or punishment to train your dog.

-Given that your dog isn’t sick, you should try removing the crate entirely but still give your dog an area that he can call his own.
-Instead of caging your dog, dog-proof a room and leave his favorite toys and blankets in the same area.
-Yes, dogs love having their safe places, but be realistic here – a wolf’s den or a dog’s safe place is never locked by someone else.
-If your dog is truly in a good home, he can find numerous safe places anywhere.
 From MY King bed inside the bedroom to the comfy couch in the living room to my human’s office chair, I choose my “safe place” based on my mood.
 That’s right – whatever floats my boat!
 My humans can attest that I have over seven blankets throughout our home and I use whichever one I feel like in any given hour.
 Even without a crate, I always sleep on my back fully relaxed with all four paws in the air, which is a dog’s most vulnerable position.
 I feel safe and confident with my surroundings because I know I’m in a good home and my humans know to respect my space.

 All in all, crates don’t need to be present in a dog’s life, and there are more effective and humane ways to potty train your dog!